 In most cases, patients are advised to participate in physical therapy.
 Swelling can make the knee stiff, and immobility can cause the muscles and ligaments to actually shorten.
 A physical therapist will help to stretch the knee to regain full movement.
 However, if the collateral ligaments are involved, a brace may be needed prior to your surgery.

-During surgery, the surgeon will replace your damaged ACL with a graft.
+During surgery, one of our orthopedic surgeons will replace your damaged ACL with a graft.